jubishop/logviewer/README.md

 logviewer --level info example.ndjson
 ```

-Only shows log entries with level "info" and above (info, warning, error, fatal).
+Only includes log entries with level "info" and above in the HTML file.
+You can then use the interactive dropdown in the browser to filter further.

 ### Auto-Detection of Log Files